aarshichaturvedi/aarshichaturvedi/README.md

-- 👋 Hi, I’m @aarshichaturvedi
+👋 Hi, I’m Aarshi Chaturvedi @aarshichaturvedi
-- 👀 I’m interested in FrontEnd Development
+💻 Currently working at Byju's Future School
-- 🌱 I’m currently learning PYHTON..
+✏️ I’m interested in FrontEnd Development
-- 💞️ I’m looking to collaborate on ...
+🌱 I’m currently learning PYTHON..specializing in JavaScript , React Native , HTML , CSS , FireBase
-- 📫 How to reach me ...
+😁 From India, IN

 <!---
 aarshichaturvedi/aarshichaturvedi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.